library(sparklyr)

 ) |>

-1. Preview the lendingclub_predictions table
+compute()- Preview the

 lendingclub_predictions